F5CodeGuru/asm342/module2/lab3/lab3.rst

 Task 1 - Server-side json filtering using uri parameters
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The output yields lots of good information that can be used, the problem is there can be a lot of output.
+Queries to ASM Rest API yields lots of good information that can be used, the problem is this can be a lot of information.
 Fortunately a way to filter exists

 F5 has documented a number of query parameters that can be passed into iControl ReST calls in order to modify their behavior.
 The first set follows the OData (open data protocol) standard.
 The filter parameter also supports several operators.

-$filter
+$filter - filter on key/value pairs, such as name eq ansible1 which would only display the ansible1 policy. eq stands for equals

-$select
+$select - without select all data is displayed, with select, one can specify which keys to display.
+Such as displaying only the name field, select=name

-$skip
+$skip - in conjunction with $top, acts as a pageanator, specifying how many objects to skip

-$top
+$top - takes a numeric value, used to display the top number of objects specified.

 Yes, the dollar sign is important and necessary on these parameters.
 The operators you can use on these parameters are below.
 Note that the eq operator can only be used with the filter.

 eq - equal